On this page

 - Thesis assistance: Templates and resources for preparing and submitting your thesis

-Personal assistance is available for undergraduate students registered in Business courses via the Beedie School Writing Mentors program.
-Also see the SFU Learning Commons page: Academic Writing Resources.
+Personal assistance is available for undergraduate students registered in Business courses via the Beedie Writing Mentors program.
+Also see the SFU Learning Commons page: Academic writing resources.

 - The AMA handbook of business letters

 - Bids, tenders & proposals